 The Manchester Ship Canal Company has developed a Water Level Control Operational Protocol for the canal, in liaison with the Environment Agency.
 This document sets out the operating procedures for the canal sluices, including at high flows.
 It also details the maintenance regime and the reliability of the sluices.
-The Council is satisfied that this document sets out an appropriate basis for managing the sluices on the Ship Canal.
+The Council is satisfied that this document sets out an appropriate basis for managing the sluices on the Ship Canal and does not seek to designate these features.